Teresa King: Army career

-In 2005, King was assigned as the battalion Command Sergeant Major of the Supreme Headquarters, Allied Powers Europe (SHAPE) battalion, United States Army, NATO for two years.
-In 2007, she was assigned as the Command Sergeant Major of 369th Adjutant General Battalion in Fort Jackson, South Carolina for another two years.
+In 2005, King was assigned as the battalion command sergeant major of the Supreme Headquarters, Allied Powers Europe (SHAPE) battalion, United States Army, NATO for two years.
+In 2007, she was assigned as the command sergeant major of 369th Adjutant General Battalion in Fort Jackson, South Carolina, for another two years.

-In 2009, King was appointed as Commandant of the Drill Sergeant School, the first female in its history.
-She served as Commandant until mid-2012, and worked to improve the school's program of instruction, focusing on the fundamentals and reinforcing standards and discipline, as well as moving the School from its old barracks to a new campus on Fort Jackson in 2011.
+In 2009, King was appointed as commandant of the Drill Sergeant School, the first female in its history.
+She served as Commandant until mid-2012, and worked to improve the school's program of instruction, focusing on the fundamentals and reinforcing standards and discipline, as well as moving the school from its old barracks to a new campus on Fort Jackson in 2011.

-In 2011, King was suspended from her role as Commandant of the Drill Sergeant School due to an internal personnel action investigation around her command style.
+In 2011, King was suspended from her role as commandant of the Drill Sergeant School due to an internal personnel action investigation around her command style.
 She was cleared of wrongdoing six months later and returned to duty.

 She retired from the Army effective May 31, 2013, and was awarded the Legion of Merit.
-Her retirement came with a $10 million administrative claim of mistreatment feeling she was defamed due to bias against her as a woman, an African-American, and lack of service in a combat theater, and pushed out of the role of Commandant.
+Her retirement came with a $10 million administrative claim of mistreatment feeling she was defamed due to bias against her as a woman, an African-American, and lack of service in a combat theater, and pushed out of the role of commandant.
 When the administrative claim was not resolved in her favor, King sued the Army for racial and sexual discrimination.

 King was inducted into the Drill Sergeant Hall of Fame in 2017 as well as the National Women in Military Service to America Memorial at Arlington, Virginia.

+In 2019, King successfully sued the operators of a website for defaming her by alleging that personal misconduct had led to her suspension, and the publisher was ordered to pay her $150,000 in damages.
+In 2023, King's request for the Army Board of Corrections for Military Records to remove from her personnel record the negative performance appraisal from 2011 that led to her suspension was successful, and the report was deleted from her file.

 Personal

 King holds an associate degree in General Studies from Northern Virginia Community College.
+She completed a bachelor's degree in interdisciplinary studies at Liberty University in 2014, and in 2023 she completed a master of theological studies degree at Liberty.